mweel1/usa_high_level/grants/personal-profile/v2/index.md

 Death Certificate will be stored in your personal profile.
 When a death certificate is received, people defined in your personal profile will have access to your personal profile based on your settings.
 For example, your e-mails might not be available, where your music collection might.

-Social Security will provide services to keep the personal profile online.
-Any storage costs will have to be taken over by 3rd parties.
+Social Security will shut down the personal profile after 90 days of people defined in the on death permissions to remove everything they are capable of.

 # Personal Profile Storage Types